scalabli/yadig/docs/logging.rst

 Default Configuration
 `````````````````````

-If you do not configure logging yourself, Flask will add a
+If you do not configure logging yourself, Citus will add a
-:class:`~logging.StreamHandler` to :meth:`app.logger <flask.Flask.logger>`
+:class:`~logging.StreamHandler` to :meth:`app.logger <citus.API.logger>`
 automatically.
 During requests, it will write to the stream specified by the
 WSGI server in ``environ['wsgi.errors']`` (which is usually
 :data:`sys.stderr`).
 Outside a request, it will log to :data:`sys.stderr`.